All Studies Listed Here:

 We have received an NIH grant to study rotator cuff syndrome, a painful shoulder condition.

 People with shoulder pain due to rotator cuff tears will be treated without cost.
+However this may be different they require shoulder rotator cuff surgery.
 The protocol involves a yoga-like pose which has been shown in peer-review publications to relieve pain and restore normal movement in over 90% of patients.

 This requires only a single visit.
 The pose takes a short time to learn, and usually less than a minute (60 seconds) to do.
 Those interested should call the office at (212) 472-0077.
 Bring any imaging studies or other relevant medical data with you.
 Be sure to tell Erika or Katie that you want to join the rotator cuff study.